 In May 2019, Nordic APIs hosted the 2nd annual Austin API Summit.
 This year, we had two tracks with over 40 speakers presenting on advanced API platform strategies.
-Compared to last year, the Austin API Summit doubled in size with about 200 attendees!
+Compared to last year, the Austin API Summit doubled in size!

 We’ll be uploading speaker sessions to YouTube here, and slides here.
 For now, below are the major takeaways from sessions I was able to catch.
 It’s by no means comprehensive, but I hope it highlights some key points.
 Stay tuned for in-depth features on the blog in the coming months.
 Thank you for a fantastic Austin API Summit!